Washington Report on Middle East Affairs, January/February 2005, pages 49, 51

 On the subject of the recent presidential election, Freedman noted that, of all the explosive issues raised during the campaign, the burning Palestinian-Israeli issue was totally ignored.
 “They agreed not to talk about it,” she stated, “but now it is back on the front burner.”

 The U.S. administration, she said, is “going to have to take a stand on the Palestinian-Israeli conflict” because in the eyes of the Arab world the U.S. has never appeared more negative, or more supportive of Israeli will in the Middle East.
 She cited an article by New York Times columnist Thomas Friedman, who wrote that when Iraqis want to say something negative about Americans they call them Jews.
-(See “Thomas L. Friedman Deconstructed,” December 2004 Washington Report, p.
+(See “Thomas L. Friedman Deconstructed,” December 2004 Washington Report on Middle East Affairs, p.
 24.)

 The view, Freedman said, is that the U.S. cares only about Israel, and Israel cares only about itself.
 “The [U.S.] administration is aware of that,” she continued, “and whoever won the election would have to do what Bush has done—re-commit himself on resolving the conflict with the establishment of a Palestinian state by the end of his presidency.